iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 in order to minimize the kingdom's spendings.
-Since besides a ruthless ruler you're also a great mathematician and a fan of my blog, at this point you already know what most be done to save your kingdom from bankruptcy: solve the Bellman equation in order to find its optimal policy.
+Since besides a ruthless ruler you're also a great mathematician and a fan of my blog, at this point you already know what must be done to save your kingdom from bankruptcy: solve the Bellman equation in order to find its optimal policy.

-Because at this point of the post you already don't know how to solve it, you decide to take advantage of your fantastical world and hire a wizard to look into his crystal ball and act as an oracle telling you how much each possible state will cost to the kingdom in the future.
+Because at this point of the post you still don't know how to solve it, you decide to take advantage of your fantastical world and hire a wizard to look into his crystal ball and act as an oracle telling you how much each possible state will cost to the kingdom in the future.